AlderLake/integ-26fd9a335/README.md

 A free quote downloader library and cli

-Downloads daily historical price quotes from Yahoo and daily/intraday
+Downloads daily historical price quotes from Yahoo and daily/intraday data from various api's.
+Written in pure